 Chronic pulmonary aspergillosis may manifest with mild, indolent symptoms despite significant disease.

 Extrapulmonary invasive aspergillosis occurs in severely immunocompromised patients.
-It begins with skin lesions, sinusitis, or pneumonia and may involve the liver, kidneys, brain, and other tissues; it is often rapidly fatal.
+It begins with skin lesions, sinusitis, or pneumonia and may involve the liver, kidneys, brain, and other tissues via hematogenous dissemination; it is often rapidly fatal.

 Aspergillosis in the sinuses can form an aspergilloma or cause allergic fungal sinusitis or a chronic, slowly invasive granulomatous inflammation with fever, rhinitis, and headache.
 Patients may have necrosing cutaneous lesions overlying the nose or sinuses, palatal or gingival ulcerations, signs of cavernous sinus thrombosis, or pulmonary or disseminated lesions.

-Aspergillomas are usually asymptomatic, although it may cause mild cough and occasionally hemoptysis.
+Aspergillomas are usually asymptomatic but may cause mild cough and occasionally hemoptysis.

 (See also the Infectious Diseases Society of America’s Practice Guidelines for the Diagnosis and Management of Aspergillus.)